tinchodias/youtube-marks/README.md

-# Youtube Marks
+# YouTube Marks

-Annotate YouTube videos with this simple tool.
+Annotate your videos with this simple tool.

 ![Screenshot](shot_800.png)

 ## Intro

-The scenario for this tool is a user that wants to work on the analisis of videos.
+The scenario for this tool is a user that needs to analyze videos.
-To do that, this tool can help by supporting this use case:
+This tool can help by supporting this use case:
 1. Register one or more **videos** in the **project** page.
 Note the videos must be previously loaded in Youtube.
 For example, if the video URL is https://youtu.be/_7jUA-Gqp4M, the ID to register is "_7jUA-Gqp4M".
 2. Register one or more **tags** which are kinds of marks to are forseen to be added in the videos (it is enough to register just one, for example, a "default" tag).
 The tags can have an associated **Key binding** which must be a single letter (case-sensitive) to ease insertion during playback.
 Tags can also have a distinctive color.
 3. Click on a video and control the playback by pressing play, pause (the space key is a key binding for toggling), moving the dot in the bar, or use the top-right button bar for high-precision seek.